okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 For the JIT provisioning test, the OIN Submission Tester creates a temporary Okta test user account for you to verify that JIT provisioning was successful.
 The Tester then removes the test user account from Okta to complete the test.

+> **Notes:**
+> * Ensure that your app integration supports JIT provisioning before you run the JIT provisioning test.
+> * If you don't have the super admin role, then you must have both the app admin and the org admin roles assigned to you for JIT provisioning testing.
-> **Note:** Ensure that your app integration supports JIT provisioning before you run the JIT provisioning test.
-The JIT provisioning test case appears only if you select **Supports Just-In-Time provisioning** in your submission.
+> * The JIT provisioning test case appears only if you select **Supports Just-In-Time provisioning** in your submission.

 To run the JIT provisioning with IdP flow test: